dicksont/array-etc/README.md

 Methods can be included piecewise.
 E-mail me if you find a Array method that you think should be included because it would be useful for other people as well.

 ## Usage
 Accessing these extensions will differ depending on our module system.

+### Web page
 If we are on *Browser* or *AMD*, we can access these methods directly from an *Array* object.
 For example, we can do:

 ```javascript
 ['a', 'b','c'].equals(['a', 'b'])
 ```

+### Node wrapper
-However, if we are on *CommonJS/Node*, we have to access these methods through a wrapper.
+However, if we are on *CommonJS/Node*, we can access these methods through a wrapper.
 So instead of the call above, we would have:

 ```javascript
 array(['a', 'b','c']).equals(['a', 'b'])